Nikybot/Nikybot/README.md

 # Hello =)

 Hi!
-I'm Niky, a final-year university student building personal robotics and electronics projects with passion, 3D printing, and a touch of Python.
+I'm Niky, a final-year university student building personal robotics and electronics projects with passion, 3D printing, and a little of Python.

 ## Projects
 - Kinetic-7 – A custom-built robotic arm for light electronics work and soldering tasks.